PD & Instruction

 Mind the Moment: Practical Mindfulness Activities for Students and Teachers

 Mindfulness is receiving much-needed attention right now, in part due to the pressures of living in an increasingly complex world.
 Smartphones, busy schedules, and a 24-hour news cycle can be distracting for even the most focused individual.
 Facebook, Instagram, and Twitter connect us with strangers around the world but also threaten to isolate us from those closest to us.
-You may find yourself spending more time worrying about the future or dwelling on something that happened in the past rather than on fully experiencing the present moment.
-This is also true for our students, many of whom struggle to concentrate in class and have difficulty learning as a result.
+You may find yourself spending more time worrying about the future or dwelling on something that happened in the past rather than fully experiencing the present moment.
+This is also true of our students, many of whom struggle to concentrate in class and have difficulty learning as a result.
 Learn how to integrate mindfulness activities into your existing classroom routines without losing instructional time or sacrificing the curriculum.
 Mindfulness activities can enhance the quality of life for young and old, improve mental focus and classroom behavior, and enhance learning outcomes.

 Play-Based Learning: Integrating Purposeful Play into the Early Grades

 Young children learn about themselves, others, and the world around them primarily through play.
 Play is essential for healthy physical, cognitive, and social emotional development.
 Despite its critical importance, opportunities for children to learn through play have dwindled due to testing demands and the misconception that play takes time away from “real learning.”
-Fortunately, the Connecticut legislature recognized the essential role play has in children’s learning and social emotional development and passed PA 23-101, requiring the integration of play-based learning in the early grades.
+Fortunately, the Connecticut legislature recognized the essential role play has in children’s learning and social emotional development and passed Public Act 23-101, requiring the integration of play-based learning in the early grades.
 This interactive workshop provides an overview of the many benefits of learning through play, discusses ways to integrate more playful learning into the school day, provides practical strategies and activities, and invites participants to engage in purposeful play together.
+Elementary school

 Student Engagement and Participation Strategies